FREE CONSULTATION (314) 361-4300

 missouri worker using a keyboard and mouse

-Understanding the causes of RSIs and posture injuries goes a long way toward avoiding them in the workplace.
+Understanding the causes of RSIs and posture injuries can help prevent them in the workplace.
 This article will highlight some of the most common causes of workplace posture and repetitive strain injuries.

 Repetitive Motions

-Most cases of RSIs are caused by repeating the same motions repeatedly.
+Most cases of RSI are caused by repeating the same motions.
 These repeated motions cause microscopic tears in the muscle fibers that get bigger over time, causing pain, stiffness, and swelling.

 Activities like typing, moving the mouse, or packing items in factories are examples of repetitive motions that cause these injuries.
 You can avoid these repetitive motions by taking short, regular breaks every 10 to 15 minutes.
 During these breaks, stretch the affected region to relieve pain and soreness.